-In spite of the dining-hall backdrop, the night was a smashing success.
-In a small high school like mine, everyone was familiar, with many of us having been in school together since kindergarten, some longer than that.
-So it was very fun to see and hear where life had taken everyone.
+In spite of the dining hall backdrop, the night was a smashing success.
+Everyone was familiar in a small high school like ours, with many of us having been in school together since kindergarten—some longer than that.
+So it was very fun to see and hear where life had taken every one.

 It should come as no surprise that Shelley was a big hit.
-I once lost track of her for well over an hour only to find her outside hanging out with all the cool girls, laughing it up and turning me into a legend.
+I once lost track of her for well over an hour, only to find her outside hanging out with all the cool girls—laughing it up and making me a legend.
 It was priceless.

 Two after-parties and numerous beverages later, it was 4 a.m., and we were finally back at the hotel.
 So many stories could be told detailing the many escapades of the night, but for now, those will remain between me and the streets of Brownsville.

 When it was all said and done, my ten-year high-school reunion was an unforgettable experience.
 It was filled with personal reunions of every kind.
 Hugs with old friends.
 Catching up with estranged acquaintances.
 Laughter at how some things never change.

 Most of all, it reminded me that no matter how much change life brings, there’s nothing quite like an old friend.
 Whether it’s put on some pounds.
 Lost some hair.
 Or been filled with strip malls.